TED (conference)

-TED Conferences, LLC (Technology, Entertainment, Design) is an American-Canadian non-profit media organization that posts international talks online for free distribution under the slogan "Ideas Change Everything" (previously "Ideas Worth Spreading").
+TED Conferences, LLC (Technology, Entertainment, Design) is an American-Canadian nonprofit media organization that posts international talks online for free distribution under the slogan "Ideas Change Everything" (previously "Ideas Worth Spreading").
 It was founded by Richard Saul Wurman and Harry Marks in February 1984 as a technology conference, in which Mickey Schulhof gave a demo of the compact disc that was invented in October 1982.
 Its main conference has been held annually since 1990.
-It covers almost all topics—from science to business to global issues—in more than 100 languages.
+It covers many topics—from science to literature to business to global issues—in more than 100 languages.

 TED's early emphasis was on technology and design, consistent with its Silicon Valley origins.
 It later broadened to include scientific, cultural, political, humanitarian, and academic topics.
 It has been curated by Chris Anderson, a British-American businessman, through the non-profit TED Foundation since July 2019 (originally by the non-profit Sapling Foundation).

 The main TED conference has been held annually in Vancouver, British Columbia, Canada, at the Vancouver Convention Centre since 2014.
 The first conferences from 1984 (TED1) through 2008 (TED2008) were held at the Monterey Conference Center in Monterey, California.
 From 2009 to 2014, it was held in Long Beach, California, United States.
 TED events are also held throughout North America and in Europe, Asia, and Africa, offering live streaming of the talks.
 TED returned to Monterey in 2021 with TEDMonterey.
 The talks address a wide range of topics within the research and practice of science and culture, often through storytelling.

 TED conferences are invitation-only events with an admission of $6,000.